 So how is it done in principle?

 If there is an imbalance of insulin and glucagon, then the glucose level will be high or low.
 We need to use the basal insulin in the correct dose to get in balance with the glucagon.
-Glucagon in Type 1 is likely to be acting whether or not you are eating.
+Glucagon in Type 1 is likely to act whether or not you are eating.
 So you need some background insulin for this reason.

 Revise how to count carbs and read the labels on food packets.
 There is so much sleight of hand played by food advertisers that it is difficult to know what food is healthy.
 There is a module to guide you through advertising speak.